 Why Web Forms Need To Visually Engage (And How To Ensure Yours Do)

-Chatbots are all the rage right now.
+In comparison to visually engaging web forms, chat bots are all the rage right now.
 A great bot can raise sales or conversion rates dramatically for products that need personalised, one-to-one sales pitches and engagement.

 But here’s the problem – when it comes to winning customers, chatbots can’t compete with visual engagement.